ColonolNutty/OutfitCustomization/README.md

 ### Mods that add to this:

-- Do let me know in the support thread or the discord if you add stuff to this mod and I can link it here!
+- Do let me know in the support thread, a github issue, or the discord if you add stuff to this Mod and I will link it here!
-  - Just remember that OC is by itself a Non-Adult mod and breaks no rules, however linked content may or may not break LL rules depending on what said linked content adds to OC, OC is not responsible for the content that mod authors add to it.
-If linked content does break LL rules, please bring it to my attention and I will unlink it from the description
+  - Just remember that OC is by itself a Non-Adult mod, OC and its author are not responsible for what the linked content may or may not add.
+If linked content breaks some law or rule, please bring it to my attention and I will remove the link for it.
   - [Crilender](https://crilender.tumblr.com/outfitcustomizationmod) - Various vanilla cas parts.

 ### Mod Settings (Mod Usage):